-Depending on the hearing dog partnership, our team will visit the deaf person and hearing dog partnership as little as every year or as frequent as every month once they’ve settled.
-It’s a great way to see how they’re getting on and answer any questions they have.
-But we’re always on email, skype and text message if they need us urgently.
+Depending on the hearing dog partnership, our team may visit the deaf person and their hearing dog in their own home, or at regular community-based sessions.
+These sessions are a great way to see how they’re getting on and answer any questions they may have, as well as allowing them to meet other partnerships locally.
+But we’re always available on email, Skype and over text if our deaf partners need to contact us urgently.

 The partnership will also be put in touch with their local Partnership Instructor who will be closer to them in case they need immediate support.
 This is also really beneficial as we hold regular community days for all our hearing dog recipients – where they can share stories, offer advice to one another and develop friendships.

 The training of a hearing dog technically never ends.
 We are always practising what they learned in their first two years throughout their lives so they don’t forget anything.
 This includes help with top up training if required.